BertrandServin/yapp/docs/index.md

-Most commands take as input files a [VCF file](http://samtools.github.io/hts-specs/VCFv4.2.pdf), its index obtained with [`tabix`](http://www.htslib.org/doc/tabix.html), and a [FAM file](https://www.cog-genomics.org/plink/1.9/formats#fam) with family information. `yapp` writes logs of all commands to a common log file ending in `_yapp.log`.
+Most commands take as input files a [VCF file](http://samtools.github.io/hts-specs/VCFv4.2.pdf), its index obtained with [`tabix`](http://www.htslib.org/doc/tabix.html), and a [FAM file](https://www.cog-genomics.org/plink/1.9/formats#fam) with family information.

+> [!TIP]
+> Note that `yapp` needs the variants in the VCF file to have unique IDs.
+It is not unsual for VCF files to have the ID set to `.` for all variants.
+This will raise an error in yapp.
+To set unique IDs to variants in such a VCF file you can use the `bcftools annotate` command.
+For example to set an ID based on the physical position and alleles of a variant, you can use `bcftools annotate --set-id +'%CHROM\_%POS\_%REF\_%FIRST_ALT' file.vcf` (example taken from the [bcftools documentation](https://samtools.github.io/bcftools/bcftools.html)

+`yapp` writes logs of all commands to a common log file ending in `_yapp.log`.
 This way all steps of an analysis will be logged in the same place (the file is not overwritten).
 `yapp` commands try to use multiple processors when required.
 By default they will use all that are available.
 To control this number use the `-c` option.

 *Workflow of yapp commands*